 If we put trust in the fact that everything happens for a reason and that illness and death are a part of life, we can begin to heal and cope with unwanted circumstances.
 We can start meditating and praying daily to gain assistance and guidance on our life journey.

-Once addicted, many people believe they are doomed to stay in the addiction cycle and that the only way to stay sober is to avoid the addictive substance or activity.
-However, to heal fully, we need to address the root cause of our addiction and take proactive steps to stop the cycle.
+Once addicted, many people believe they are doomed to stay in the cycle of addiction and that the only way to stay sober is to avoid the addictive substance or activity.
+However, to heal fully, we need to address the root causes of our addiction and take proactive steps to stop the cycle.

 We can start our healing journey by becoming aware of our addiction and finding out why we have developed it.
 Next, we can create habits that help us navigate the ups and downs of life so that we don’t try to escape the present moment with addictions.
 Connecting to spirituality and the divine within us will be an essential part of our healing journey, since life can often wound us emotionally and mentally, and we have to go beyond the physical route to heal.